overture-stack/website/markdown/documentation/song/installation/configurations/profiles.md

 # Secure Profile

 To interact with Song, an application must provide authentication and authorization.
-This can be done using an API Key from an authorized user with the appropriate permissions or by enabling application-to-application authorization following the OAuth 2.0 protocol.
+This can be done by using an API Key or JWT access token from a user or application authorized with Ego.

 The `secure` profile: